garnajee/garnajee.github.io/README.md

 I made some small changes to the theme.

-In order to *override* the actual theme, you juste have to put your changed files in the root of the working folder.
+In order to *override* the actual theme, you just have to put your changed files in the root of the working folder.

-In my case :
+In my case:

 ```sh
 # I change these files: